react-native-device-info/react-native-device-info/README.md

 This method is intended for iOS.

-This synchronizes uniqueId with [`IDFV`](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) or sets new a random string.
+This synchronizes uniqueId with [`IDFV`](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) if IDFV is empty it just call getUniqueId.

 On iOS it uses the `DeviceUID` uid identifier.
 On other platforms it just call `getUniqueId()` in this module.